microsoft/BosqueLanguage/docs/language/overview.md

 # <a name="Type-System"></a>Type System

 The Bosque language supports a simple and non-opinionated type system that allows developers to use a range of structural, nominal, and combination types to best convey their intent and flexibly encode the relevant features of the problem domain.
 All type names **must** start with a capital letter - `MyType` is a valid type name while `myType` is not.
+Template type names are single capital letters -- `T`, `V`, etc.

 ## <a name="Primitive-Types"></a>Primitive Types